pyhys/minimalmodbus/trunk/doc/develop.rst

 Maybe:
  * Increase test coverage for minimalmodbus.py
+ * Improve debug messages to include hex values, not just bytestrings.
  * Improve the dummy_serial behavior, to better mimic Windows behavior.
    Also using the number_of_bytes_to_read in the unittests.
  * Unittests for measuring the sleep time in _communicate.